ahrjarrett/algos_ds/day3/readme.md

 ### Concept: Linked Lists

-A linked list is a simplified tree DS.
+A linked list is a simplified tree.
 A LL is a tree structure with only one child per node.

 Each node in the list contains: